Amjyot Singh: NBA D-League (2017-2019)

 On October 12, 2016, Singh signed with the NBA D-League after going undrafted.

 NBA G League: Oklahoma City Blue and Wisconsin Herd (2017-2019)

 On 17 March 2018, Singh was waived by the Oklahoma City Blue, but was re-signed five days later.
-Singh later became the 3rd Indian-born player to hold a NBA G League roster spot.
+Singh later became the 3rd Indian-born player to hold an NBA G League roster spot.
 With the Blue, Singh played a total of 30 games for them, where he averaged 2.7 points, one rebound, and 0.4 assists on 8.3 minutes of gameplay.

 On February 18, 2019, Singh signed with the Wisconsin Herd to fill in roster void while Xavier Munford was playing for USA Basketball.
 In his six games with the Herd, Singh averaged two points, 1.7 rebounds, and 0.7 assists in the six games he played with them.

 National team career

 Singh made his first international appearance for India with the under-16 national basketball team at the Children of Asia Games in Yakutia, Russia.
 In the following years, he played with the under-18 team and was soon promoted to the senior national team.